trek10inc/generative-ai-curriculum/PaaS/lab01-sagemaker-finetuning-foundational-model/README.md

 ## Lab Objectives

 In this lab, you will learn how to:
+- Deploy and interact with a SageMaker Jumpstart foundational model.
 - Finetune a foundational model using AWS SageMaker.
 - Deploy a finetuned model to an endpoint.
 - Make inferences using the deployed model.